 Female Twi'leks from the Star Wars universe are known for their beauty, and often exploited due to it.
 They come in green, blue, red, and other interesting hues.
 The first Twilek female was seen in Return of the Jedi, Oola, Jabba the Hutt's ill-fated dancing girl who ends up Rancor chow.

 Sebulba has a pair of female Twi'leks that he uses as his personal servants.
-They pretty much act as his massagers and simply as a status symbol.
+They act as his massagers but more importantly, simply as a status symbol.
+(Meaning he has them with him in public to flaunt his wealth.)

 The Star Wars Expanded Universe has the Zeltron (magenta-skinned), who are perfectly aware of their attractive appearance and flaunt it.
 Some sources also claim they have mild pheromones, but not to the degree of the Falleen.
 They have a reputation (mostly deserved) as cheerful hedonists who'll do Anything That Moves.
-Both genders are like this.
+In a bit of a subversion both genders are like this and male Zeltrons look like (magenta-skinned) handsome human men.

 The Falleen (green, but red when excited), who in addition to all being drop-dead gorgeous have powerful sex pheromones under conscious control that work on nearly all humanoid species.